ustajan/grasshopper/docs/index.rst

 Unfortunately, Geant4 and the related libraries are not a common program to install and use for scientific simulation users or the general public interested in this work [2].
 However, a widely applicable simulation engine using Geant4, called Grasshopper, has been developed to allow for generating straightforward Monte Carlo simulations for engineers and scientists in a wide range of fields.

+.. admonition:: Recommended publication for citing
+   :class: tip

+   Jacob N. Miske and Areg Danagoulian "`Grasshopper: A Geant4 code for Research and Development of Radiation Transport`"

 Indices and tables
 ==================